apollographql/apollo-kotlin/docs/source/essentials/plugin-configuration.md

   val suppressRawTypesWarning: Property<Boolean>

   /**
-   * When true, Apollo-Android will make sure all the generated classes end with 'Query' or 'Mutation'.
+   * When true, Apollo Android will make sure all the generated classes end with 'Query' or 'Mutation'.
    * If you write `query droid { ... }`, the generated class will be named 'DroidQuery'.
    *
    * Default value: true